bmershon/shape-google/README.md

 <img src="build/contest/mershon-contest.png" width="405">

 ### Note

+I used a Makefile to automate the process of creating output graphs and models.
+Makefiles are awesome.
+When I type make, every file that I want for my report is built if it doesn't already exist.
+This made the testing process less painful.

+There is still too much code duplication in the test files, and the `ShapeStatistics.py` file could be broken up into modules with more appropriate namespacing.
+Given more time to work on this project, a reorganization of the shape statics functionality would have been my next task for myself.

 I am keen to talk to Roger (partnered with Joy Patel) during the next unit to see how he implemented spherical harmonics (in NumPy).
 Chris Tralie mentioned that this was something he would have to work on for his final project.
 I dind't get to that task this time around.